toxicity-io/sqlite-mc/README.md

           }
       }

+      // Other cipher choices
+      //
+      // ascon128 { default() }
+      //
-      // Other cipher choices that shouldn't be utilized for
+      // The following should not be utilized for new databases,
-      // new databases, but are there for migration purposes.
+      // but are there for migration purposes.
       //
       // rc4 { default() }
       // wxAES128 { default() }